Trovemaster/TROVE/docs/source/richmol.rst

 .. math::
       :label: e-H0psi

       \hat{H}_0 \Phi_{n,m}^{J,\Gamma} = E_{n,m}^{J,\Gamma} \Phi_{n,m}^{J,\Gamma}

 :math:`J` is the rotational angular momentum, :math:`m` is its projection on the space-fixed axis :math:`Z`, :math:`\Gamma` is an irrep of the (field-free) molecule and :math:`n` is a general eigen-state counting number.
-Thus, this is  TROVE's role to solve Eq. :eq:`e-H0psi` and to compute the corresponding matrix elements of the properties in Eq. :math:`e-Hpsi-matrix`.
+Thus, this is  TROVE's role to solve Eq. :eq:`e-H0psi` and to compute the corresponding matrix elements of the properties in Eq. :eq:`e-Hpsi-matrix`.
 It is then the role of RichMol to find the time dependent solution for the molecule interacting with :math:`\vec{F}(t)` and thus to solve for the molecular dynamics:

 .. math::